Dannark/BWO/README.md

     - Tip: You can use gitpod to launch it alive for free

 4. Launch the app on your device
+    - Left tap on screen = walk
+    - Right tap on screen = cut tree/attack
+    - While in build mode you can't walk and can only place object inside the foundation square

 You can also open the host url on your browser to see the currently server state (for debuging)